codership/documentation/galeracluster/source/glossary.rst

    Primary Component
       In addition to single node failures, the cluster may be split into several components due to network failure.
 In such a situation, only one of the components can continue to modify the database state to avoid history divergence.
 This component is called the Primary Component (PC).

-      .. seelaso:: For more information on the Primary Component, see :doc:`weightedquorum` for more details.
+      .. seealso:: For more information on the Primary Component, see :doc:`weightedquorum` for more details.

    Rolling Schema Upgrade
       The rolling schema upgrade is a :abbr:`DDL (Data Definition Language)` processing method, where the :abbr:`DDL (Data Definition Language)` will only be processed locally at the node.
 The node is desynchronized from the cluster for the duration of the :abbr:`DDL (Data Definition Language)` processing in a way that it does not block the rest of the nodes.
 When the :abbr:`DDL (Data Definition Language)` processing is complete, the node applies the delayed replication events and synchronizes back with the cluster.